 All staff undergo training in Disability Awareness, ensuring that we can fully understand and meet the needs of our disabled customers.
 This is done on a rolling basis for new members of staff.

 The club has a designated Disability Liaison Officer, Maureen Johnson, who is on hand to make the process of purchasing tickets, car parking and other matters as easy as possible for both home and visiting disabled supporters.
-The Disability Liaison Officer also attended meetings of the Sunderland AFC Disabled Supporters Group.
-Two were attended during the 2010/11 season, when our Liaison Officer gave updates on Club issues and also received feedback from the group.
+They can be contacted via 0871 911 1255 or email@example.com The Disability Liaison Officer also attended meetings of the Sunderland AFC Disabled Supporters Group.
 The Club also consults on an on-going basis with its disabled supporters' branch, ascertaining their views on many issues such as DDA legislation, facilities and parking.
 This procedure will be on-going for the new season.

 Sunderland AFC continues to be aware of the needs of disabled supporters.
 As part of our continued commitment, an independent access audit has been carried out in accordance with the Disability Discrimination Act.
 The recommendations, none of which were identified as high priority, are being addressed on an ongoing basis.

 The club has spaces for wheelchair supporters located at lower and upper levels throughout the stadium, giving disabled patrons a wide choice of location and price.
-Visiting disabled supporters are located in the same area of the stadium as non-disabled visiting supporters.
+Visiting disabled supporters have a bespoke area within the visitors section of the stadium..

 Designated car parking spaces in close proximity to the turnstiles are made available for disabled supporters.

-In compliance with the Disability Discrimination Act, disabled patrons are charged the prevailing ticket price throughout the stadium, with personal assistants being provided with a ticket free of charge to those on the highest rate of mobility and care allowance, so that the disabled patron is not penalised financially for requiring assistance.
+In compliance with the Disability Discrimination Act, disabled patrons are charged the prevailing ticket price throughout the stadium, with personal assistants being provided with a ticket free of charge.
+This ensures that that the disabled patron is not penalised financially for requiring assistance.

 REPLICA KIT CYCLE

 New home and away replica kits are released each season.
-This is in accordance with the club's commercial commitments to kit sponsor adidas and retail partner Kitbag.
-Sales of replica kit directly benefit the club and help to strengthen its resources n a continuing effort to take the club forward.
+This is in accordance with the club's commercial commitments to kit sponsor adidas.
+Sales of replica kit directly benefit the club and help to strengthen its resources in a continuing effort to take the club forward.

 Sunderland AFC is committed to providing the highest standard of service and quality products to its customers.
 The club continually monitors its procedures and welcomes all supporter feedback.
 All customers have the right to be treated with respect and club staff will endeavour to answer telephone calls promptly and handle all enquiries courteously and efficiently.